2013 DRIVE4COPD 300

-The 2013 DRIVE4COPD 300 was a NASCAR Nationwide Series race held on February 23, 2013 at Daytona International Speedway in Daytona Beach, Florida.
+The 2013 DRIVE4COPD 300 was a NASCAR Nationwide Series race held on February 23, 2013, at Daytona International Speedway in Daytona Beach, Florida.
 It was the first race of the 2013 NASCAR Nationwide Series season.
 The race was the 32nd running of the event, and the pole position given to Roush Fenway Racing's Trevor Bayne with a lap speed of 177.162 mph, while Tony Stewart of Richard Childress Racing won the race.
-Sam Hornish Jr. finished second and Alex Bowman finished third.
+Sam Hornish Jr. finished 2nd, and Alex Bowman finished 3rd.

+Background

+Daytona International Speedway is a race track in Daytona Beach, Florida, United States.
+Since opening in 1959, it has been the home of the Daytona 500, the most prestigious race in NASCAR as well as its season opening event.
+In addition to NASCAR, the track also hosts races for ARCA, AMA Superbike, IMSA, SCCA, and Motocross.
+The track features multiple layouts including the primary 2.500 mi high-speed tri-oval, a 3.560 mi sports car course, a 2.950 mi motorcycle course, and a 1320 ft karting and motorcycle flat-track.
+The track's 180 acre infield includes the 29 acre Lake Lloyd, which has hosted powerboat racing.
+The speedway is operated by NASCAR pursuant to a lease with the City of Daytona Beach on the property that runs until 2054.
+Dale Earnhardt is Daytona International Speedway's all-time winningest driver, with a total of 34 career victories (12- Daytona 500 Qualifying Races) (7- NASCAR Xfinity Series Races) (6- Busch Clash Races) (6- IROC Races) (2- Pepsi 400 July Races) (1- The 1998 Daytona 500).